sergeikd/MVC/README.md

 1. The application should contain 2 pages.
 For more information see figures 1.0 and 2.0;

-Note: Mentioned figures contain functionality for all tasks which should be implemented outside of current CRUD subtask;

 2. “Manage user” page should contain following fields:

 -	Email;